 Heritage Tree Criteria

-Heritage Trees have special importance to the city of Portland by virtue of any one of these attributes:
+The Heritage Tree Program celebrates grand trees of Portland, such trees stand out by virtue of any one of these attributes:

 The Nomination Process